Make way: It's Mary Louise Lee's turn | John Moore

 Cardell originally planned to stage “Gypsy” in June 2020, just before the pandemic shutdown.
 The long-delayed production finally opened Friday night to enthusiastic response, but not without some scuttle.
 Lee has even gone toe-to-toe with one of her own friends who asked, “Wait … isn’t that a White woman?”

 Yes, she was.
 Rose Thompson Hovick was the very real, domineering mother of Gypsy Rose Lee and Dainty June Hovick.
-And her inherent Whiteness was a key weapon in how she managed to bully their way into achieving some small measure of stardom.
+And her inherent Whiteness was a key weapon in how she managed to bully her way into achieving some small measure of stardom for them.

 Lee is an inescapably proud Black woman.
 “And I can’t play Rose as a White woman – because I am not a White woman,” she said.